rick99gtp/weather-app-redo/README.md

 # Weather App Redo

 This is a weather app written with React using useState, useEffect, useCallback, useContext and memo.
+It is defaulted to Frisco, TX.
+I will add functionality to change the location at a later date.

 ![Alt text](https://www.rickbeyer.dev/images/screenshots/weather-app.jpg "Weather App")